web-infra-dev/rsbuild/packages/document/docs/en/guide/faq/exceptions.md

 ### Failed import other modules in Monorepo?

-Due to considerations of compilation performance, by default, the Builder does not compile files under `node_modules` or files outside the current project directory.
+Due to considerations of compilation performance, by default, the Rsbuild does not compile files under `node_modules` or files outside the current project directory.

 Therefore, when you reference the source code of other sub-projects, you may encounter an error similar to `You may need an additional loader to handle the result of these loaders.`